Variation Free Approach for Molecular Density Functional Theory: Data-driven Stochastic Optimization: Variation free method

-Variation Free Density Functional Theory uses stochastic optimization methods instead of classical DFT, which uses the Picard iteration method to find the equilibrium fluid density.
-The use of stochastic optimization methods, such as the genetic algorithm (GA) and particle swarm optimization (PSO), makes it possible to find the equilibrium density $\rho^*\left(z\right)$ without calculating variations and to reduce the search time for a solution.
-The lack of need to take into account the variation of free energy is the main advantage of the VF-DFT.
-The form of the Helmholtz free energy is different for systems, consequently, its variation is also different.
+The form of the Helmholtz free energy is different for different systems, so as its variation.
 For some systems calculating the variation is a very laborious task due to the complex structure of the system's free energy.
-For example, for studying graphene nanobubbles by classical density functional and elasticity theories \cite{aslyamov2020model} it is important to know the energy of whole system and density distribution at the same time, because this system have an additional constraints for fluids molecule.
-Another example, in work \cite{Aslyamov2017DensitySurfaces}, from the standard model of gas adsorption on an ideally smooth surface, they passed to the consideration of adsorption on a heterogeneous surface; this entailed significant changes in the variation of the Helmholtz energy.
+For example, for studying graphene nanobubbles by classical density functional and elasticity theories \cite{aslyamov2020model} it is important to know the energy of the whole system and density distribution at the same time because this system has additional constraints for fluid molecules.
+Another example, in work \cite{Aslyamov2017DensitySurfaces}, from the standard model of gas adsorption on an ideally smooth surface, they passed to the consideration of adsorption on a heterogeneous surface.
+This entailed significant changes in the variation of the Helmholtz energy.
 Also, the behavior of complex fluid with different types of interactions are interesting in some cases.
-For this purpose, the Statistical Associating Fluid Theory (SAFT) \cite{Papaioannou2016ApplicationIndustry,Lafitte2013AccurateSegments,xi2020efficient} is actively developed; due to the consideration of chain types of bonds in the molecule, association, dispersion contribution, an additional term appears in the free energy expression.
-All the of types the interaction might be expressed in a different way in Helmholtz free energy, for which it is also necessary to calculate the variation.
-In addition to the fact that it is necessary to choose a physical model and the corresponding type of free energy, the problems under study are often endowed with specific geometric properties, and these properties dictate the coordinate system for DFT model \cite{Roth2010FundamentalReview}.
-The calculation of variations is simplified, but one coordinate system's transition can cause difficulties from the recalculating variations.
-For some physical systems it is not always possible to calculate the density variation without resorting to any tweaks and simplifications of the model (especially systems with additional constraints), because of the Helmholtz energy's complex structure.
-The use of the VF-DFT will detour these barriers and get enough accurate solutions, knowing only the Helmholtz free energy.
+For this purpose, the Statistical Associating Fluid Theory (SAFT) \cite{Papaioannou2016ApplicationIndustry,Lafitte2013AccurateSegments,xi2020efficient} is actively developed.
+Due to the consideration of chain, association and dispersion interactions in the molecule, additional terms appear in the free energy expression.
+All these interactions might be taken into account in a different way in Helmholtz free energy, and it is also necessary to calculate the variation for these additional terms.
+In addition to the fact that it is necessary to choose a physical model and the corresponding type of free energy, the problems under study are often endowed with specific geometric properties, and these properties dictate the type of coordinate system for DFT model \cite{Roth2010FundamentalReview, ludescher2021adsorption}.
+For some physical systems, it is not always possible to calculate the Helmholtz energy variation without any simplifications of the model (especially for systems with additional constraints), because of the free energy complex structure.
+The use of the VF-DFT will detour these barriers and get sufficiently accurate solutions.